ivancanosa/generative_grammar/README.md

 The generated solution could contain sentences of any length of T0 and T1 symbols.

 # Possible extensions
 This implementation only contains the barebones and applies the rules in a random order.
-Something more useful would be to define a minimum and maximum lenght of the generated sentence, as well which symbols must exists in the result.
-The algorithm then would use a searching algorithm to generate a desired solution.
+Something more useful would be to define a minimum and maximum length for the generated sentence, as well as which symbols must exists in the result.
+The algorithm would then use a searching algorithm to generate the desired solution.